Skip to main content

 Recognition and Reconciliation (1999-2007)

-Utzon reconciled with project in late 1990s, developing Design Principles guiding future changes whilst redesigning the Utzon Room.
-UNESCO inscribed the Opera House as World Heritage in 2007, recognising it as an indisputable masterpiece of human creativity that transformed modern architecture globally.
+Utzon reconciled with project in late 1990s, developing Design Principles guiding future changes while redesigning the Utzon Room.
+UNESCO inscribed the Opera House as World Heritage in 2007, recognizing it as an indisputable masterpiece of human creativity that transformed modern architecture globally.

 Decade of Renewal (2013-2023)